jburman/ZeroG/README.md

 NOTE: The ObjectService relies heavily on [RazorDB](https://github.com/gnoso/razordb), which is an open source, .NET based Key/Value store.

-The ObjectService provides a hybrid approach between a Key/Value store and relational database.
-The intention is to try to capture the speed of a NoSQL approach but retain the capability to perform certain operations efficiently.
-The ObjectService is mainly optimized for reading data as fast as possible and hence it has an Object Versioning and caching scheme built in.
+The ObjectService provides a hybrid approach between a Key/Value store and relational database, and it is optimized to cache object indexes as long as possible.
+The intention is to capture the speed of the NoSQL approach but retain the flexability to perform index lookup operations.

 Key Capabilities